tommycarney/overtime-app/README.md

 - Administrate admin dashboard
 - Email summary to managers for Approval
 - Needs to be documented if employee didn't log overtime
+- needs to block non-admin and guest users

 ## UI
 - X Bootstrap -. formatting